The System Builder,

 Assign scores based on engagement and behaviour.
 Trigger workflows when leads hit score thresholds automatically.

-Live and on-demand webinar capability built directly into the platform.
+Live and on-demand webinar capability built directly into GetResponse.
 Webinar registrations feed into automation workflows natively.

 Zapier, webhooks, and native integrations with major platforms.
 Connects to the tools your business already uses.